oconnor663/bao/docs/spec.md

 ## Combined Encoding Format

-The combined encoding file format is the contents of the the chunks and parent nodes of the tree concatenated together in pre-order (that is a parent, followed by its left subtree, followed by its right subtree), with the 64-bit little-endian unsigned input length prepended to the very front.
+The combined encoding file format is the contents of the chunks and parent nodes of the tree concatenated together in pre-order (that is a parent, followed by its left subtree, followed by its right subtree), with the 64-bit little-endian unsigned input length prepended to the very front.
 This makes the